isabelc/crucible/README.md

 Crucible
 ========

-I am currently under construction.
-Soon, I will be a starter theme built on an efficient, albeit custom, framework.
+Crucible is currently under construction.
+Soon, this will be a starter theme built on an efficient, albeit custom, framework.

 Come back soon.

 Provisional Notes
 -----------------

-The first thing you want to do is copy the `crucible` directory and change the name.
+The first thing to do is copy the `crucible` directory and change the name.
 Then do a 6-step search and replace:

 1. Search for `'crucible'` (inside single quotations) to capture the text domain and replace with: `'megatherium'`